ejkc03/ejkc03/README.md

 <h3>📌 About Me</h3>

 <em>
+- I am trying to be an embedded systems engineer.
-I'm an Electrical Engineer building my skills in embedded systems and firmware development.
+- Building my skills in microcontrollers and firmware development.
 </em>

 <h3>🛠️ Technologies</h3>